 What To Pack For Banff In June

 The key is to bring thin and packable layers.
-My two most worn jackets in Banff in June were my packable puffer jacket (see it on Amazon) and my rain jacket/ windbreaker (like this one on Amazon).
+My two most worn jackets in Banff in June were my packable puffer jacket and my rain jacket/ windbreaker.

 I also packed both a beanie and a sun hat, along with a light scarf and even light gloves.
 And I wore it ALL!

 Make sure to pack a waterproof pair of shoes.
-I packed my Columbia Newtons (see them on Amazon), which also doubled as hiking boots.
+I packed my Columbia Newtons which also doubled as hiking boots.
+Use my printable packing guide to stay organized while packing for a trip to Banff.

 Summer In Banff Biggest Shock: Sunset Is Really Late

-Keep in mind, June is worse than the summer in Banff because the longest day of the year is the summer solstice, on June 21.
+June is also worse than the summer months in Banff because it has of the longest days of the year because the summer solstice is on June 21.

 Use The Longer Days To Your Advantage